wavemaker/docs/website/blog/2021-12-08-wavemaker9x-end-of-support.md

 ---
-title: "Announcement about Ending Support of WaveMaker 9 Projects"
+title: "Ending Support of WaveMaker 9 Projects"
 author: Swetha Kundaram
 ---

 The End of Support (EOS) stage marks the official withdrawal of support for WaveMaker 9.x projects.

 WaveMaker app development generates Angular code, as Angular marks the official withdrawal of the previous Angular versions, including AngularJS and Angular 1.x.
-Therefore, WaveMaker will be ending the support of WaveMaker 9.x projects that use AngularJS and Angular 1.x by 31 Dec 2021, as [Angular announced](https://docs.angularjs.org/misc/version-support-status).
+Therefore, WaveMaker will be ending the support of WaveMaker 9.x projects that use AngularJS and Angular 1.x by 31 Jan 2022, as [Angular announced](https://docs.angularjs.org/misc/version-support-status).
 The update is primarily focused on improving performance, security, and bug fixes.

 We have covered some essential FAQs to help you understand how you can migrate to the latest version of WaveMaker Studio.